 - Rule 1.
 (1) The House shall meet in regular session at the seat of government on the second Wednesday in January of each year at twelve o'clock noon.
 In each odd-numbered year, it shall proceed with its organization, the election of a Speaker and a Clerk for the ensuing term of the Legislature.
-The Speaker shall appoint the Speaker Pro Tempore and Associate Speaker(s) Pro Tempore from the membership.
 All elections shall be by roll call and shall require a majority of the Members voting to elect. - (2) A majority of the Members elected to and serving in the House shall constitute a quorum to do business, but a smaller number may adjourn from day to day and not less than 15 Members voting in favor thereof may compel the attendance of absent Members and prescribe penalties for non-attendance.
 (See Const 1963, Art 4 §§ 13 and 14)